pkoppstein/jm/README.md

     jm.py input.json

+For example:

+    $ jm <<< '{"a": 1,"b": "2", "c": {"d": 3} }'
+    1
+    "2"
+    {"d":3}

+Further examples and variations are shown below.

 For large inputs, `jm` is typically 3 or more times faster than `jm.py` and consumes significantly less memory, but jm.py can be made to ignore comments, and Pythonistas might find `jm.py` of interest as it is easy to modify.

-`jm` requires PHP and requires the installation of [JSON Machine](https://github.com/halaxa/json-machine) package.
+`jm` requires PHP 8 and requires the installation of [JSON Machine](https://github.com/halaxa/json-machine) package.

 `jm.py` requires Python 3, and requires the installation of the [ijson](https://pypi.org/project/ijson) package.

 ## Terminology
-In this document, streaming a JSON array is to be understood as producing a stream of the top-level items in the array (one line per item), and similarly, streaming a JSON object means producing a stream of the top-level values, or of the corresponding key-value singleton objects if the -s option is specified.
-Streaming other JSON values simply means printing them.
+In this document, splatting a JSON array is to be understood as producing a stream of the top-level items in the array (one line per item), and similarly, streaming a JSON object means producing a stream of the top-level values, or of the corresponding key-value singleton objects if the -s option is specified.
+Splatting other JSON values simply means printing them.

 ## jm and jm.py similarities and differences